retostauffer/python-colorspace/source/articles/hcl_palettes.rst

 --------------------------------

 :py:class:`sequential_hcl` codes the underlying numeric values by a monotonic sequence of increasing (or decreasing) luminance.
-Thus, the function's l argument should provide a vector of length 2 with starting and ending luminance (equivalently, ``l1`` and ``l2`` can be used).
+Thus, the function's ``l`` argument should provide a vector of length :math:`2` with starting and ending luminance (equivalently, ``l1`` and ``l2`` can be used).
 Without chroma (i.e., ``c = 0``), this simply corresponds to a gray-scale palette, see "Grays" and "Light Grays" below.